API

 The practical shift is simple.
 Instead of asking the model, “Return JSON with fields named title, priority, and due_date,” you define those fields in a schema and make the schema part of the API request.
 Your code can then parse the response as data, not as prose that happens to look like data.

 OpenAI introduced Structured Outputs in the API on August 6, 2024, and described them as model outputs that reliably adhere to developer-supplied JSON Schemas.[2]
-OpenAI also reported that gpt-4o-2024-08-06 reached 100% reliability on its complex JSON schema-following evals, while gpt-4-0613 scored less than 40% in the comparison cited in the launch post.[2]
-Treat that as OpenAI’s benchmark, not a promise that every value will be factually correct in your application.
+The launch post used gpt-4o-2024-08-06 as the headline model and reported 100% reliability on OpenAI’s complex JSON schema-following evals, compared with less than 40% for gpt-4-0613 in that same comparison.[2]
+Treat those as historical launch benchmarks, not a guarantee that every value will be correct in your application or that gpt-4o is the current best model choice.

 Use structured outputs when format correctness is the failure mode you want to reduce.
 Do not use them as your only defense against bad facts, unsafe user input, malicious prompts, or invalid business decisions.
 A schema can require a priority field and restrict it to low, medium, or high.
 It cannot prove that the model chose the right priority.